 What Is A Microaggression?
 And What To Do If You Experience One. : Life KitMicroaggressions are the everyday, thinly veiled instances of racism, homophobia, sexism and other biases that come across in gestures, comments or insults.
 But the "micro" doesn't mean that the acts don't have a big impact.
 While there's no one right way to address a microaggression, we have some pointers for ways you can begin to respond.

-These conversations are essential to affect change, but they're hard and uncomfortable, and you're bound to run into what's known as "microaggressions."
+Conversations with coworkers, friends and family are essential to pushing back against racism.
+While it's important to understand the history and systemic factors that play into racism, it's important to also confront what's known as "microaggressions."
 These are the thinly veiled, everyday instances of racism, homophobia, sexism (and more) that you see in the world.
 Sometimes it's an insult, other times it's an errant comment or gesture.

 Kevin Nadal, a professor of psychology at John Jay College of Criminal Justice, has spent years researching and writing books on the effects of microaggressions.
-As these big structural issues play out, he says it's important to confront the small stuff.
+He says as big structural issues play out, it's important to confront the small stuff, too.

 "We navigate all of these things in our lives," Nadal says.
 "For many of us on a daily, hourly basis.
 And for some of us where we might not even recognize that we are navigating them or even perpetrating them."